gloebit/unity-gloebit/README.md

 get information about the user and has access to an entitlements/inventory database.

+To start, create a scene and place the "Gloebit" and "Gloebit Login" prefabs into it.
+Create a another scene and place the GloebitDemo prefab into it.

+In build settings, select Unity Webplayer and add both scenes (make sure the scene with "Gloebit Login" is first).

+Select the first scene by double-clicking it in the Assets view.

+Once this is done, run the application and make sure everything is working; click on the Login button.

 Gloebit.cs contains a "singleton" object instance which is used to communicate with Gloebit's service.
 The prefab "Gloebit" has this script as a component.